AymenKnight/Pisri/README.md

 To run the Pisri app locally on your development machine, follow these steps:

 1. Ensure you have Node.js installed on your system.
-2. Clone the repository from GitHub:https://github.com/daouadji506/Pisri
+2. Clone the repository from GitHub: https://github.com/daouadji506/Pisri
 3. Navigate to the project's root directory: cd Pisri
-4. Install the dependencies using npm or yarn:npm install
+4. Install the dependencies using npm or yarn:

+npm install
 or
 yarn install

 5. Configure the necessary environment variables.
 You may need to set up API keys or authentication credentials depending on the backend services used in the app.
-6. Start the development server: npm start
+6. Start the development server:

+npm start
 or
 yarn start

 7. Use a simulator or a physical device to run the app.
 You can use the following commands depending on your preferred platform: iOS npm run ios